facebook/react-native-website/docs/publishing-to-app-store.md

 You can now build your app for release by tapping `⌘B` or selecting **Product** → **Build** from the menu bar.
 Once built for release, you'll be able to distribute the app to beta testers and submit the app to the App Store.

 > You can also use the `React Native CLI` to perform this operation using the option `--configuration` with the value `Release` (e.g. `npx react-native run-ios --configuration Release`).

+Once you are done with the testing and you are ready to publish to App Store, click on `Product` → `Archive`.
+Make sure to set the device to "Any iOS Device (arm64)".

+> Note: Check your Bundle Identifier and make sure it is exactly same as the one you have created in the Identifers in Apple Developer Dashbaord

+After the archive is completed, in the archive window, click on `Distribute App`.
+Then on `App Store Connect` (if you want to publish in App Store) → `Upload` → Make sure all the check boxes are selected, hit "Next" → Choose between `Automatically manage signing` and `Manually manage signing` based on your needs → Click on Upload → Now you can find it in the App Store Connect under Testflight.

+Now fill up the necessary information and in the Build Section, select the build of the app and click on `Save` → `Submit For Review`.